-49. These accompanying measures are primarily budgeted for as part of the UNEP operations strategy (see sect.
+49. These measures are also included in the support functions of individual UNEP subprogrammes and divisions but are budgeted for primarily as part of the UNEP operations strategy (see sect.
 V).

 6. Overall budget

 50. In summary, the budget for the biennium 2014-2015 is underpinned by a strategic analysis that was guided by the priorities of member States priorities and takes into account the outcomes of Rio+20.
 The proposal for the use of the regular budget of the United Nations emphasizes the need for a core set of functions to be covered on a sustainable basis.
 Those core functions include leadership and servicing of the governing bodies; regional directors and their core staff; South-South cooperation; keeping the environment under review; and the relationship of UNEP with major groups and stakeholders.